Lawrytime/SARS-CoV-2_ML/README.md

 Other quality checks carried out were:
  - Multicollinearity: High Correlation between Features (Independendant Variables) was addressed and fixed.

+•	Inconsistencies can be seen in both the province state and county features, which means that certain values are missing.

+Through visualization it was deduced that :
+•	China and India are the most populated countries
+•	United state was the moost affected country

 ## **Number of Cases and Fatalities**

 ### **Confirmed Case Distribution by Country**